Hexafluoropropylene oxide: Reactivity

-Fluoride catalyzes the formation of the perfluorinated polyethers such as Krytox.
+Fluoride catalyzes the formation of perfluorinated polyethers such as Krytox.
 The initial step entails nucleophilic attack at the middle carbon to give the perfluoropropoxide anion, which in turn attacks another monomer.
 This process generates a polymer terminated by an acyl fluoride, which is hydrolyzed to the carboxylic acid which is decarboxylated with fluorine.
 The net polymerization reaction can be represented as: